Red-Folder/Cordova-Plugin-BackgroundService-Source/README.md

 If you find the Background Service Plugin useful then spread the love.

-All the work I do on the Plugin is done in my spare time - time I would otherwise be spending taking my wife out for a nice meal or helping my lad find Vinyl Records (he's currently very much into The Smiths, Fleetwood Mac and Kate Bush).
+All the work I do on the Plugin is done in my spare time - time I would otherwise be spending taking my wife out for a nice meal or helping my lad find vinyl records (he's currently very much into The Smiths, Fleetwood Mac and Kate Bush).

 The Plugin is free and will always remain free.
 I will continue to develop, maintain and distribute the Plugin under the MIT License.